cbs-ntcore/cbs_badge/README.md

 KiCad is a free and open source electronics design program that runs on all modern operating systems.
 It's design process involves a number of steps often starting with making a schematic of the circuit you would like to build.
-This schematic typically includes several components (including resistors, capacitors, connectors, integrated circuits etc) connected using traced (wires embedded in the final PCB design).
+This schematic typically includes several components (including resistors, capacitors, connectors, integrated circuits etc) connected using traces (wires embedded in the final PCB design).
 After a schematic is drawn some automated tests should be run (electric rules check or ERC) to check for incorrect or missing connections.
-The final schematic and components can then be exported as a 'netlist', footprints (custom copper shapes that fit specific components) can then be associated witht the netlist components and then imported into the pcb layout editor.
+The final schematic and components can then be exported as a 'netlist', footprints (custom copper shapes that fit specific components) can then be associated with the netlist components and then imported into the pcb layout editor.
 In the pcb layout editor footprints are placed on a layered design (typical low cost boards have 2 copper layers 'top' and 'bottom') and traces are drawn to connect footprints based on the connectivity defined in the netlist.
 Before finalizing a design the pcb layout editor can run several automated checks